 2b.
 The source gNB-DU responds with an UE CONTEXT MODIFICATION RESPONSE message that includes full configuration information.

 3. The gNB-CU sends an UE CONTEXT SETUP REQUEST message to the target gNB-DU to create an UE context and setup one or more data bearers.
 The UE CONTEXT SETUP REQUEST message includes a HandoverPreparationInformation.
 In case of NG-RAN sharing, the gNB-CU includes the serving PLMN ID (for SNPNs the serving SNPN ID).
+In case of LTM, the UE CONTEXT SETUP REQUEST message can include the indication to keep the LTM configuration contained in the HandoverPreparationInformation, or can include the LTM CSI resource configuration to assist the gNB-DU generate the LTM CSI reporting configuration(s).

 4. The target gNB-DU responds to the gNB-CU with an UE CONTEXT SETUP RESPONSE message.

+NOTE x: in case of LTM, the gNB-CU can trigger the UE context modification procedure after step 4 to provide the updated LTM configurations.

 5. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the source gNB-DU, which includes a generated RRCReconfiguration message and indicates to stop the data transmission for the UE.
 The source gNB-DU also sends a Downlink Data Delivery Status frame to inform the gNB-CU about the unsuccessfully transmitted downlink data to the UE.